-- Associate Professorship of Statistics in association with University College
+- Associate Professorship in Statistics in association with University College

 Applying for vacancies